xijo/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 ```
 * Project url: The URL to your betterplace.org's project.
 * Description: A short description of the web application that you plan on building.
-* Callback url production: The URL that we redirect users to after a successfull donation (see 'How to use it').
+* Callback url production: The URL that we redirect users to after a successful donation (see 'How to use it').
 * Callback url staging: This is optional. betterplace.org can provide a staging system that uses this staging callback url.
 * Contact e-mail: To keep you posted about changes.
 ```